Professional Biography

 Mr. Bruner taught construction law as an adjunct professor at the University of Minnesota Law School (2003-2007) and at William Mitchell College of Law (2006-2008).
 He also taught government contract law and Commercial Contract law at William Mitchell College of law (1970-1976).
 He is Chair of the Advisory Board of ThomsonReuters’ Construction Contract Law Reports, Co-Chair of the Editorial Advisory Board of the Journal of The American College of Construction Lawyers, and an Editorial Advisory Board Member of The International Construction Law Review published in London and distributed globally.

 Mr. Bruner earned his Bachelor of Arts Degree from Princeton University, Juris Doctor Degree from the University of Michigan Law School, and Master of Business Administration Degree from Syracuse University.
-Following law school graduation, and three years of active-duty service to rank of Captain as a Judge Advocate in the United States Air Force, Mr. Bruner engaged for 40 years in the private practice of law, during which time he was lead counsel in over 100 arbitrated or litigated construction, engineering, infrastructure, energy and other disputes venued in more than 30 U. S. states.
+Following law school graduation, and three years of active-duty service to rank of Captain as a Judge Advocate in the United States Air Force, Mr. Bruner engaged for 40 years in the private practice of law in Minneapolis and Saint Paul, during which time he was lead counsel in over 100 arbitrated or litigated construction, engineering, infrastructure, energy and other disputes venued in more than 30 U. S. states.
 For 17 years prior to joining JAMS on January 1, 2008, he was a senior partner and founding head of the Construction Law Group of the international law firm of Faegre & Benson LLP (now Faegre, Drinker, Biddle and Reath) with offices then in Minneapolis, Denver, Des Moines, Boulder, London, Frankfurt and Shanghai.
 Mr. Bruner is admitted to practice before the Supreme Courts of Minnesota and Wisconsin, the United States Supreme Court, the U.S. Courts of Appeals for the Seventh, Eighth, Ninth, Tenth, and Federal Circuits, the U.S. Court of Appeals for the Armed Forces, the U.S. Court of Federal Claims, and a number of U.S. District Courts.